ray-project/ray/doc/source/tune-usage.rst

     )

-Upon a second run, this will restore the entire experiment state from ``~/path/to/results/my_experiment_name``.
-Importantly, any changes to the experiment specification upon resume will be ignored.
+Upon a second run, this will restore the entire experiment state from ``~/path/to/results/my_experiment_name``. **Importantly, any changes to the experiment specification upon resume will be ignored.** For example, if the previous experiment has reached its termination, then resuming it with a new stop criterion makes no effect: the new experiment will terminate immediately after initialization.
+If you want to change the configuration, such as training more iterations, you can restore the checkpoint by setting ``restore=<path-to-checkpoint>``.
+In this case, the resume argument is not helpful and you should not use it.
+The `section above <tune-usage.html#restoring-or-resuming-previous-experiments>`__ provides example usages of both ``resume`` and ``restore``.

 This feature is still experimental, so any provided Trial Scheduler or Search Algorithm will not be preserved.
 Only ``FIFOScheduler`` and ``BasicVariantGenerator`` will be supported.